mothur/mothur.github.io/_wiki/chimera.ccode.md

     mothur > chimera.ccode(fasta=ex.align, template=core_set_aligned.imputed.fasta, processors=2)

-This method was written using the algorithms described in the
-\"Evaluating putative chimeric sequences from PCR-amplified products\" paper by Juan M. Gonzalez, Johannes Zimmerman and Cesareo Saiz-Jimenez.
+This method was written using the algorithms described in the "Evaluating putative chimeric sequences from PCR-amplified products" paper by Juan M. Gonzalez, Johannes Zimmerman and Cesareo Saiz-Jimenez.

 ## Revisions